manassehgitau/manassehgitau/README.md

 - 🔭 Passionate about backend systems, embedded software, and the endless possibilities of IoT.
 - 🔍 I thrive at the intersection of software engineering and electronics, always chasing the next big breakthrough.

-## 🎯 Goals
+## Goals

 - To become a leader in research, particularly in cloud computing, IoT and distributed systems.
 - Contribute to game-changing projects and solve real-world problems.

-## ⚙️ Tech Vibes
+## Tech Stack
 Zsh over Bash, VS Code over any IDE, Python, C++ and javascript are my go-to languages.

-> Let’s collaborate, break barriers, and make tomorrow’s tech smarter and more sustainable! 🚀
+> Let’s collaborate, break barriers, and make tomorrow’s tech smarter and more sustainable!
 ___
-## My Stats 🦾🥇
+## My Stats
 <p align="center">
         <br><br>
         <img align="center"